Mikescher/RSAx-plus/README.md

 A small library for RSA public/private key encryption in C# with a focus for compatibility with the corresponding PHP functions.

+Contains classes and methods from [RSAx](https://www.codeproject.com/articles/421656/rsa-library-with-private-key-encryption-in-csharp), [opensslkey](http://jensign.com/opensslkey/opensslkey.cs) and [this Stackoverflow thread](http://stackoverflow.com/questions/23734792)

-Supports reading keys in the PEM format
+Supports reading keys in the PEM format and XML *(via some conversion methods)*.

 ##Example